I would like to cite Charlie Calvert, he has clearly described deferred execution.

 select customer;

 It is easy to assume that these few lines of code execute a query against a database.
 In fact, they do not.
 This code merely captures the idea of the query in a data structure called an expression tree.
 The tree contains information about the table you want to query, the question you want to ask of the table, and the result you want to return.
 It does not, however, actually execute the query!
-In LINQ, execution of a query is usually deferred until the moment when you actually request the data.
-For instance, the following code would cause the query to execute:

 foreach (var Customer in query) // Query executes here